 Come on in and visit!

 Before we get down to the serious business of horse talk, I wanted to mention this book.
 It was written by my daughter-in-law, Kate Duncan, and is geared toward 8-12 year olds, although I think most kids would enjoy hearing this story.The book is a fun book about the adventures of these two dogs based on some real life happenings that Kate and Dave have experience with them.
 Kate is a school teacher and my son, Dave, is a Captain in the Air Force.
-The book is available on Amazon.com at this link: http://www.amazon.com/Adventures-Thor-Thunderdog-Sue-Sue-Great/dp/1451509561/ref=sr_1_1?ie=UTF8&s=books&qid=1276476217&sr=8-1
+The book is available on Amazon.com.
+Just type in the title of the book!! http://www.amazon.com/Adventures-Thor-Thunderdog-Sue-Sue-Great/dp/1451509561/ref=sr_1_1?ie=UTF8&s=books&qid=1276476217&sr=8-1

 Kate's goal is to get kids reading and enjoying bookings.
 Her second book is already in the works.
 If you have kids, you need a good book for them!!

 In the horse breeding business we realize that most often our foals arrive in the middle of the night.
 Sometimes the mares have problems delivering their foals or problems happen after delivery.
 I spent a few years getting up all hours of the night, getting dressed, and trudging to the barn only to find nothing new happening.
 I finally decided to get a barn camera and in the first year of owning it, it paid for itself when a filly was saved.
 The filly arrived during the night, I just missed the actual birth, but could hear something awful coming from the barn.
 I then saw the foal toss its head and could see the birth sac was still on her and realized the sound I heard was her trying to breathe.
 I ran to the barn and got the sac off her head.
 I am convinced the camera saved her.